peppypenguins/AHChessEngine/README.md

 # AHChessEngine
  Multi Threaded Chess Engine plus GUI

-Currently being build with cmake. cmakelists file included in project to help build.
+Currently being built with cmake. cmakelists file included in project to help build.

 The engine is currently an alpha beta engine with some multithreading to split up the moves among several threads.
 Each thread determines the evaluation for their given set of moves and subsequently return their best move plus evaluation which is then sorted at the root to determine